uhasker/getting-things-done-in-next-js/src/chapter2/03-more-on-http.md

 ### Headers

-Both requests and response can have **headers** which provide important information that is not part of the main request or response content.
+Both requests and responses can have **headers** which provide important information that is not part of the main request or response content.
 For example, request headers might contain the version of the browser that is making the request, what languages are accepted, what encodings are accepted etc.

 Similarly, response headers might contain the type of the content, the date of the response etc.